Dze237/Gospecia-VPN-Website/README.md

 ## Gospecia VPN
 ---
-Thank you for having a look at the Gospecia VPN worksheet before actual deployment.
+Thank you for having a look at Gospecia VPN website's worksheet before actual deployment.